 This standard does not apply to

-– appliances for nail hardening;
+– appliances intended for industrial purposes;

 This edition includes the following significant technical changes with respect to the previous edition: